With Christmas fast approaching, are you ready to splash the cash? Check out our tips for sustainable spending.

 On top of this make sure you audit your finances before making an overpayment.
 For example, if you have any other outstanding debts which are more expensive, such as a credit card or personal loan, it would be more beneficial to pay this off first.
 If you need further advice and support on this, contact a local independent financial adviser who will be able to outline the best plan of action for you to take.

-*all figures and data correct as of January 2019
+*All figures and data correct as of March 2023.

 YOUR MORTGAGE IS SECURED ON YOUR HOME.
 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.